yshrsmz/yshrsmz.github.io/_posts/2019/2019-07-25-ignoring-tests-in-particular-platform-kotlin-mpp-en.md

 actual typealias IgnoreIos = kotlin.test.Ignore
 ```

-The key point here is in iOS 'IgnoreIos' is a typealias for `kotlin.test.Ignore`, but in Android, it's just a useless annotation.
+The key point here is in iOS 'IgnoreIos' is a typealias for `kotlin.test.Ignore`, but it's just a useless annotation in Android.
 So it works as `kotlin.test.Ignore` in iOS but does nothing in Android.